Named a top foodie city in America, there’s always something fresh to try

 The historic Boulder Theater has been a stage for music and film since 1906, though in various incarnations.
 Today, the theater's art deco facade and neon marquee are almost as iconic to Boulder as the Flatirons.
 And from big-name musical acts like The Lumineers and Brandi Carlile to local faves such as Big Head Todd and the Monsters and The Samples, the Boulder Theater has put on some of the finest shows in Boulder's history.

 For reserved shows, the Boulder Theater offers designated accessible seating, which is available when purchasing tickets online.
 For general admission shows, it's recommended to first buy your tickets and then reach out to email@example.com or 303-786-7030 for seating arrangements.

 Boulder Farmers Market

-The Boulder Farmers Market, while often heavily trafficked, is wheelchair accessible, including a ramp to the restroom in the back entry of the Boulder Dushanbe Teahouse.
+The Boulder Farmers Market, while often heavily trafficked, is wheelchair accessible, including a ramp to the restroom inside the Boulder Museum of Contemporary Art.

 University of Colorado Boulder

 Architecturally stunning and full of lovely gathering spaces, the CU campus is worth a stroll through just to admire the setting.
 But there are also a few attractions that are worthy of your can't-miss list, too: Old Main (the school's original building dating back to 1876), Mary Rippon Theatre (home stage for the Colorado Shakespeare Festival), Macky Auditorium and Fiske Planetarium being chiefly among them.
 Here's a guide for Things to Do at CU.

 A map of accessible parking, hearing loops and buildings with accessible entrances on campus at the University of Colorado can be found online at colorado.edu/map.